Bassiuz/prevent_orphan_text/README.md

 - Wraps every function of a Text widget and prevents text orphans in the end of a text widget.

+## Live Example

+You can test the package by visiting the live Flutter Web example [on our playground page](https://orphantext.basdevaan.nl/)

 ## Getting started

 `flutter pub add prevent_orphan_text` to install the package in your project.
 Thats all!